Vosol HC (otic)

 You should not use acetic acid and hydrocortisone if you are allergic to it, or if you have a hole in your ear drum (ruptured ear drum).

 To make sure this medicine is safe for you, tell your doctor if you have:

 Tell your doctor if you are pregnant or breast-feeding a baby.

 Acetic acid and hydrocortisone should not be used on a child younger than 3 years old.

-How should I use Vosol HC (acetic acid and hydrocortisone otic)?
+How should I use Vosol HC?